 The word “crisis” comes from the Greek and means something of a “decisive moment”.
 In the New Testament this word is used for the Day of Judgment (lit. the “Day of Crisis”).
 A crisis is therefore the moment when a situation will either turn for the better or for worse.
 Sometimes it calls for an urgent decision that will have far reaching consequences.

 In the Hebrew, the word crisis (משבר) means “birth canal”.
 The Hebrew equally underlines how critical that moment or season is.
-But it beautifully points to the fact, that although crises may be painful, they can give birth to new life!
+But it beautifully points to the fact, that although crises may be painful, they are an opportunity for new life!

 Also nature shows us that pain and difficulties can lead to something good.
 In John 15:1-2 Jesus compares his Father to a vinedresser who prunes the branches, so they bear fruit.